Vitagraph Studios: History

-In 1896, English émigré Blackton was moonlighting as a reporter/artist for the New York Evening World when he was sent to interview Thomas Edison about his new film projector.
+In 1896, English émigré J. Stuart Blackton was moonlighting as a reporter/artist for the New York Evening World when he was sent to interview Thomas Edison about his new film projector.
 The inventor talked the entrepreneurial reporter into buying a set of films and a projector.
 A year later, Blackton and business partner Smith founded the American Vitagraph Company in direct competition with Edison.
 A third partner, distributor William "Pop" Rock, joined in 1899.
 The company's first studio was located on the rooftop of a building on Nassau Street in Manhattan.
 Operations were later moved to the Midwood neighborhood of Brooklyn, New York.

 The company's first claim to fame came from newsreels: Vitagraph cameramen were on the scene to film events from the Spanish–American War of 1898.
 These shorts were among the first works of motion-picture propaganda, and a few had studio re-enactments that were passed off as footage of actual events (The Battle of Santiago Bay was filmed in an improvised bathtub, with the "smoke of battle" provided by Mrs. Blackton's cigar).
 In 1897, Vitagraph produced The Humpty Dumpty Circus, which was the first film to use the stop-motion technique.

 Vitagraph was not the only company seeking to make money from Edison's motion picture inventions, and Edison's lawyers were very busy in the 1890s and 1900s filing patents and suing competitors for patent infringement.
 Blackton did his best to avoid lawsuits by buying a special license from Edison in 1907 and by agreeing to sell many of his most popular films to Edison for distribution.

 The American Vitagraph Company made many contributions to the history of movie-making.
 In 1903, the director Joseph Delmont started his career by producing westerns; he later became famous by using "wild carnivores" in his films—a sensation for that time.

 In 1909, it was one of the original ten production companies included in Edison's attempt to corner movie-making in the United States, the Motion Picture Patents Company.
 Due to its extensive European distribution interests, Vitagraph also participated in the Paris Film Congress in February 1909.
 This was a failed attempt by European producers to form a cartel similar to the MPPC.